Mandazi

 Coconut-and-cardamom-scented sweet yeasted dough cut into triangles or diamonds and deep-fried golden into puffy spongey pastries — the Kenyan-Tanzanian-Ugandan Swahili-coast breakfast pastry served with chai or eaten with mbaazi wa nazi (pigeon peas in coconut milk).
 Pillowy interior, slightly crisp exterior, perfumed with coconut and cardamom.

 Mandazi is the Swahili-coast bread of the Indian Ocean trading region — shared from southern Somalia through Kenya, Tanzania, Uganda, into Mozambique.
-The dish reflects the coastal Arab-Indian-African fusion: the yeasted-and-fried technique is Arab-Indian, the coconut milk and cardamom are Swahili-Indian-Ocean.
-Mombasa and Zanzibar mandazi are slightly different — Mombasa-Kenyan are puffier; Zanzibar-Tanzanian are heavier and use more cardamom.
-Sold from street stalls in the morning at every coastal town and increasingly inland — the snack-bread of all of East Africa.
+It reflects centuries of coastal fusion: the coconut milk and local flour are African, while the deep-frying technique and the cardamom were carried in by Arab, Persian, and Indian traders along the old maritime routes.
+Mombasa and Zanzibar mandazi differ slightly — Mombasa-Kenyan are puffier and lighter; Zanzibar-Tanzanian are heavier and use more cardamom.
+Sold hot from street stalls in the morning at every coastal town and now well inland — the snack-bread of all of East Africa.

 Bite reveals a fluffy yeasted interior — almost cake-like in springiness, with the coconut milk's richness threaded through the crumb.
 Cardamom and cinnamon perfume the entire pastry; the slight sweetness is enough to be a treat but not dessert-level.
 Crackling-thin golden exterior, pillow interior.
 Dipped briefly in spiced chai, it's the East African morning at its most welcoming.